Baby Rat

 2. Avoid Direct Contact

 Some people may feel inclined to care for an orphaned baby rat, but this is not recommended unless you are a trained wildlife rehabilitator.
-Baby rats require specialized care, including feeding schedules and proper nutrition.
+Baby rats require specialized care, including regular feeding schedules and a balanced diet.
 Furthermore, in many areas, it is illegal to keep wild rats as pets.

 4. Contact a Wildlife Rehabilitation Center (If Applicable)